Nonso-cybersec/wazuh-custom-detection-rules/README.md

 Every element is deliberate:

 **`if_matched_sid: 60122`** — watches for Rule 60122 (Logon Failure) to fire first.
-Our rule only activates when an individual logon failure is already confirmed.
+The rule only activates when an individual logon failure is already confirmed.
 This prevents false positives from non-authentication events.

 **`same_field: win.eventdata.ipAddress`** — groups events by source IP.
 All failures must come from the same attacker address.
 This is the same logic Rule 60204 uses.